We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

-Motorbike insurance is a lot like car insurance in that every rider needs compulsory third party personal liability insurance, and premiums are largely determined by your riding history, previous claims, vehicle and location.
+Motorbike insurance is a lot like car insurance in that premiums are largely determined by your riding history, previous claims, vehicle and location.
+Some states might also need you to purchase a Compulsory Third Party policy.
 This means insurers are ready to compete for your business, and QBE in particular is going above and beyond to deliver effective motorcycle insurance at literally unbeatable prices.

 For the first 12 months of any new or renewed policy, QBE offers a motorcycle insurance price match guarantee, and will beat the price of any licensed* competitor’s equivalent policy while simultaneously offering a full range of options.